SteeltoeOSS/Samples/Connectors/src/AspDotNetCore/RabbitMQ/README.md

 2016-08-24T12:23:02.89-0400 [CELL/0]     OUT Container became healthy
 ```

+This sample will be available at <http://rabbitmq-connector.[your-cf-apps-domain]/>.

-At this point the app is up and running.
-To send a message click "Send" and send a message over RabbitMQ.
-Having sent a message, click "Receive" and you will start seeing those messages.
+To send a message over RabbitMQ: click "Send" in the menu, enter text and click the Send button.
+To receive a RabbitMQ message that you have sent: click "Receive" in the menu, and messages will be retrieved from the queue one at a time (per page view).

 ---